toddheasley/square-pos/README.md

 ### Square Configuration

-From the [Square Developer Dashboard](https://developer.squareup.com/apps/), create a new developer application (or choose an existing one).
+From the [Square developer dashboard](https://developer.squareup.com/apps/), create a new developer application (or choose an existing one).
 Add app bundle ID and custom URL scheme to the Point of Sale API configuration.

 Next, configure `SquarePOS` with the developer application ID: